 Other elements of Scandinavian design include the use of natural materials like wood, stone, and wool.
 There’s also a focus on clean lines with fewer embellishments or clutter that might take away from the space.
 Scandinavian design is a minimalist design aesthetic that seeks to establish a balance between style and function.

-Here are some of the more broad features you should integrate into your interior to create a modern Scandinavian home:
+Here are some of the more broad features you should consider when working Scandinavian style into your home.

 As you may expect, simple decor is suggested to achieve the Scandinavian look.
+Often times you will find decor to feature natural materials, neutral colors, and occasionally a pop of color (typically blue or green).
 Once again, you can play around with this and use decor that is still in line with your style.

 Nature Inspired Decor